Christian Walker Player Props: Diamondbacks vs. Pirates

 Christian Walker At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 54th, his on-base percentage ranks 65th, and he is 14th in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 58th, his on-base percentage ranks 67th, and he is 15th in the league in slugging.

+- In 43.0% of his games this season, Walker has driven in at least one run.
+In 13 of those games (15.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.

-- He has scored in 42 of 85 games this season, and more than once 3 times.
+- He has scored in 48.8% of his games this year, with two or more runs scored in 3.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.